-Turnover of full-time employees for the year was one.
+Turnover of full-time employees for the year was nil.
 No time was lost through industrial action.

 In terms of the Licence Deed with the GBOTA, the Trust is the employer for personnel and industrial relations purposes.
-As at 30 June 2014 there were seven permanent staff, four permanent part-time staff, 20 permanent casual staff and nine contract staff engaged by the Trust as follows:
+As at 30 June 2015 there were six permanent staff, six permanent parttime staff, 20 permanent casual staff and nine contract staff engaged by the Trust as follows: